FIGHTING FOR TOTAL INCLUSIVITY EVERYWHERE

 How we work

-NCF is international in its scope but our main hub is CURRENTLY in Cornwall at Angwinack, Ludgvan TR20 8BN, which aims to serve as a ‘safe space’ for dialogue, meetings, brainstorming and ideas as we seek solutions to the world’s most intractable conflicts.
-From 29 March 2019 we will be moving our headquarters.
+NCF is international in its scope but our main hub is CURRENTLY in Cornwall at Angwinack, Ludgvan TR20 8BN.
+The Next Century Foundation aims to serve as a ‘safe space’ for dialogue, meetings, brainstorming and ideas as we seek solutions to the world’s most intractable conflicts.
+We have recently opened a small Baghdad office and from the Summer of 2020 we will be opening an office in Italy.
 Our US hub is in Springfield, Massachusetts and NCF has a separate US Board.
-NCF also has representative offices in Gaza and Iraq.
+NCF also has representative offices in Gaza.
 When the UN is in session we also establish temporary offices in Geneva (March and September).

 NCF holds regular conferences and other forums (e.g. high level round table dinners) – to discuss new and forward-thinking ideas – as well as private, off the record meetings (working group meetings) to develop strategies and policies.
 The annual International Media Awards is a key event that recognises outstanding journalism from across the regions we serve.
 The awards encourage strong, independent media in breaking down barriers, promoting better understanding of the people and politics in the region.
 Our one-to-one engagement with media practitioners differentiates NCF from many other think tanks.